Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 To have secure and certification compliant environment, following prerequisites are mandatory to be performed before setting up TRUE Connector:

 * NTP time server of the machine, where TRUE Connector will be deployed, has to be enabled and configured correctly.
 This will allow that once certificates are checked, correct time will be used to verify certificate, expired or not.
 This applies for both DAPS and TLS1.3 certificates.
-Connector will rely on OS time when checking certificates
+Connector will rely on OS time when checking certificates.
+How to setup NTP time server you can find [here.](../advancedConfiguration/ntp-server-configuration.md)
 * Docker is mandatory "OS service" for running connector
 * verify [System requirements](system-requirements.md) before starting the connector.